chuahxinyu/ccdp10003assignment1take2/RedoTodo.md

   - narration: but unlike reality, gives players freedom for trial, error and an opportunity to learn
   - story: The Bystander Effect.
 Thousands of lives are lost due to this phenomenon, including the person who collapsed in your {transport} ride.
   - [4.
 Rewind Time]
-- [ ] 4B.
-TooEarlyCompressions
-  - narration:
-  - story: How many chest compressions should you do?
-  - [4Ba.
-10 / 20 / 30 / 40]
-- [ ] 4Ba.
-  - narration:
-  - story:
-- [ ] 4B_.
-  - narration:
-  - story: You are about to do the first chest compression when, suddenly, the person jolts awake - "What are you doing?!"
-Maybe you should've checked if the person was conscious and/or breathing before jumping to conclusions...
-  - [4.
-Rewind Time]
-- [ ] 4Ca.
-TooEarlyBreaths
-- [ ] 4Da.
-TooEarlyCallHelp
 - [ ] 5.
 InitialVitals
   - narration: and every scenario is one that can happen in our own lives
   - story: You establish that the person is unconscious and not breathing.
 What do you do next?